wp-plugins/kudobux-testimonial-widget/readme.txt

 = 1.1 =
  - Registration issues fixed
- - Ability to install and start collecting kudos before displaying plugin fixed = 1.0 =
+ - Ability to install and start collecting kudos before displaying plugin fixed
+ - Ability to use shortcode
+ - New templates added
+= 1.0 =
 * None